Get insider access

 3. Best Mid-Range Headset For PS5

-If you want a more middle-of-the-road option, consider the SteelSeries Arctis Nova 7 Wireless.
-The trade-off to their lower price than the Logitech G PRO X 2 LIGHTSPEED Wireless is that they don't feel as comfortable or premium, but don't let this deter you!
-They're still feature-full with soft cloth ear padding.
-They have a similarly bass-rich sound, and thanks to their companion software with a parametric EQ, you can fine-tune them to your liking.
-You can transfer the EQ settings directly to your SteelSeries headset, meaning they can work on your console without changing the mix.
+If you want a more middle-of-the-road option, consider the SteelSeries Arctis Nova 7 Wireless as the best headphones for PS5 in the mid-range.
+Cheaper than the Logitech G PRO X 2 LIGHTSPEED Wireless, they don't feel as comfortable or premium, but they're still feature-full and have soft cloth ear padding.
+They also have a similarly bass-rich sound, which you can fine-tune to your liking, thanks to their companion software's parametric EQ.
+You can also transfer the EQ settings directly to your SteelSeries headset, meaning you can game on your console while keeping your preferred mix balance.

 See our review